davejohncole/kea_python/examples/lease-cmds/README.md

 # lease-cmds
-This exmaple is a re-implementation of the `lease-cmds` hook that comes with Kea.
+This example is a re-implementation IPv4 functionality of the `lease-cmds` hook that comes with Kea.

 Start the kea image and run the Python implementation of the `lease-cmds` hook.:
 ```